AutoScout24/autostacker24/readme.md

    long strings.
 AutoStacker24 gives you a more convenient syntax: Inside a string, you can reference a parameter with the `@` symbol without the need for complex `Fn::Join` and `Ref` constructs.

+3. For the "UserData" property you can reference a file `@file://./myscript.sh` that gets auto encoded to base64.
+If you pass a simple string that gets autoencoded.

   instead of  | just write
   ------------- | -------------
   `"prop": {"Ref": "myVar"}` | `"prop": "@myVar"` `"prop": {"Fn::Join":["-",[`<br/>`{"Ref":"AWS::StackName"},{"Ref":"tableName"},"test"`<br/>`]]}`|`"prop": "@AWS::StackName-@tableName-test"`
   `"prop": "bla@hullebulle.org"` | `"prop": "bla@@hullebulle.org"`
+  `"UserData": {"Fn:Base": ... }` | `"UserData": "@file://./myscript.sh"`

 By default, AutoStacker24 don't preprocess templates.
 If you want to use this functionality your template must start with a comment: